Iron Gwazi vs Gwazi: Battle of Busch Gardens Wooden Coasters

 Busch Gardens Tampa Food and Wine Festival Iron Gwazi entrance at night.
 Keep reading for the battle of Iron Gwazi vs Gwazi.

-Below are the main key differences between Gwazi and Iron Gwazi from a Statistics standpoint.
+Below are the main key differences between Gwazi and Iron Gwazi from a statistics standpoint.

 Iron Gwazi vs Gwazi